Recently I bought the Marineland 5-gallon portrait tank.

-Honestly, I was a little hesitant to buy it because I couldn’t find any reliable reviews.
-Sure, there were plenty on Amazon, but it’s always tough to know if they’ve been manipulated.
+Honestly, I was hesitant to buy it because I couldn’t find reliable reviews.
+There were plenty on Amazon, but it’s always tough to know if they’ve been manipulated.

 While this tank averages close to five stars on Amazon, there are some annoying things you should know.

-For the price, the Marineland 5 Gallon Tank is an overall solid beginner-friendly aquarium.
-The biggest annoyance is that there’s no handle on the lid and the light isn’t suited for live plants.
-Because it was fair priced and easy to set up, I would recommend it to beginners.
+For the price, the Marineland 5 Gallon Tank is a solid beginner-friendly aquarium.
+The biggest annoyance is that the lid has no handle, and the light isn’t suited for most live plants.
+I would mainly recommend using a beta fish in this size tank.
+Because it was fair-priced and easy to set up, I would recommend it to beginners.

 First, let me briefly go over…